LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 ### <a id="unittest_rdp_esg_success"></a>Testing a valid RDP Search Explore Request-Response

-The first test case is the request success scenario.
+The first test case is the request data success scenario.
 I will begin by creating a test-content file with a valid Search Explore response message.
 A file is *rdp_test_esg_fixture.json* in a *tests/data* folder.

 ``` JSON
 {